lohpaul9/lerobot/src/lerobot/robots/so101_mujoco/README.md

 **Recording** needs high-frequency control because:
 - Velocities must be converted to positions via numerical integration
-- Orientation correction requires feedback (current orientation → correction torque)
+- Jacobian computation requires current configuration
-- Gravity compensation adapts to configuration
+- Smoothing and rate limiting work better at higher frequencies
 - This is computationally intensive (Jacobian at 180 Hz)

 **Replay** is simpler because: